The Advantages of Marketing and Planning: Defining Your Metrics 📇

 Marketing Dashboards to Define Common Marketing Metrics and Standards

-A marketing dashboard monitors your customer’s brand awareness, their preference over other brands, and how likely are they to consider next time.
+A marketing dashboard monitors your customer’s brand awareness, their preference over other brands, and how likely are they to consider it next time.
 However, only less than 10% of companies measure their investments in marketing capabilities and research.
 While almost 80% focus on tracking sales and revenue performance.

-Consider Govee, a tech company that specialises in AI and smart home devices, was able to increase its online traffic to 350%, orders were up by 310%, and sales climbed up to 340% in just one year once its marketing team measured their strategies.
+Consider Govee, a tech company that specialises in AI and smart home devices, which was able to increase its online traffic to 350%, orders were up by 310%, and sales climbed up to 340% in just one year once its marketing team measured their strategies.

 More importantly, when you have set up all the necessary metrics, you need to identify which marketing strategies aren’t being measured.
-This encourages collaboration from your cross functioning teams from the sales department and pricing professionals.
+This encourages collaboration from your cross-functioning teams from the sales department and pricing professionals.

 It also enables automation and visualisation for chief marketing officers to dig deeper into the strategies that work and how efficient they are.
 These can be done using tables, bar charts, and line charts to understand the fluctuations, trends, and patterns.
 What impact will these have on your company’s marketing and strategies?